How to Build a Startup in Public: An Actionable Guide

 What Are the Benefits of Building in Public?

-It may seem like founders may be giving too much away by choosing business transparency, right?
+It may seem like founders may be giving too much away by choosing business transparency as a marketing strategy for startups, right?
 So, if you're wondering why build in public in the first place, we'd say that there are examples of public companies that have intelligently used this approach to their advantage.
 Below we list the main benefits and reasons to build in public.

 1. Humanizing the Company

 A human touch is becoming more important than before with the rapid spread of AI in practically every sphere of our lives.
-Sharing the company journey helps connect with the audience on a more personal level.
+Sharing the company journey as you're starting a startup helps connect with the audience on a more personal level.

 2. Brand Popularization

 Creating hype for the upcoming product or MVP launch is highly important.
 It allows for building an image for the brand, getting attention, and introducing the product to probable supporters right during the process of creation.

 It makes sense to handle startup branding early on (i.e., long before the official day the product is presented to the world).
 Why?
 Just as it works with any Product Hunt launch, a huge portion of the overall success depends on whether you have an army of supporters.